lehnertu/TEUFEL/README.md

 This is a C++ project to support tracking of charged particles in arbitrary external fields and to compute the electromagnetic radiation emitted by these particles using the Liénard-Wiechert formula.
+A mutual interaction with a co-propagating electromagnetic field is described with a 1-dimensional description of the field using a predefined mode of electromagnetic waves.

 The particles are distributed over several compute nodes which communicate using OpenMPI.
 In this computing model a Bunch() is an ensemble of particles